WayneDW/WayneDW.github.io/_pages/about.md

 ---
 <p align="center"> <img class="img-circle img-200" width="100%" src="images/lake_tahoe.png"></p>

-I am a ML Researcher at Morgan Stanley.
-My aim is to build scalable and reliable probabilistic methods across supervised, generative, and time-series domains.
+I am an ML Researcher at Morgan Stanley.
+My interest is to leverage progress in GPU computing and DNN architectures to accelerate sampling, diffusion, filtering, and transport.
+The applications range from computer vision, time series (asset pricing in finance), and Bayesian inference.
+In addition to leading practical projects like [NLP in Finance](https://github.com/WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction), I actively contribute to open-source projects such as [Contour Sampler in JAX](https://github.com/blackjax-devs/blackjax), supporting JAX implementations of popular sampling methods on both CPU and GPU platforms.

 I got my Ph.D. in applied math at Purdue University in Dec 2021, where I was advised by Prof. [Guang Lin](https://www.math.purdue.edu/~lin491/) and <a href="https://www.stat.purdue.edu/~fmliang/" target="_blank">Faming Liang</a>.
 My thesis is: <a href="https://hammer.purdue.edu/articles/thesis/Non-convex_Bayesian_Learning_via_Stochastic_Gradient_Markov_Chain_Monte_Carlo/17161718" target="">Non-convex Bayesian Learning via Stochastic Gradient MCMC</a>

-Current interests: Monte Carlo, diffusion models, neural SDE, deep state-space/ filtering methods (applicable to finance), Thompson sampling.